karan-shishoo/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Variables and descriptions

-####"TimeBodyAcceleration.Mean.X"    						: mean of the Time-Body-Acceleration in the X Direction
+#### TimeBodyAcceleration.Mean.X"    						: mean of the Time-Body-Acceleration in the X Direction

 "TimeBodyAcceleration.Mean.Y"							: mean of the Time-Body-Acceleration in the Y Direction